 Carefully considering your Big Island itinerary prior to arriving is essential for maximizing your vacation hours.

-Unlike the other Hawaiian islands, drive times can quickly stack up here on the Big Island!
+Unlike the other Hawaiian islands, drive times can quickly stack up on the Big Island.
+Those who simply try to wing it often end up spending more time in the car than on the beach!

 In this guide, we will present everything you need to know for planning YOUR perfect Hawaiian vacation.
 This includes where to stay, how to get around, all of the best things to do, maps, photo galleries, and more.